serraict/serraict.github.io/_posts/scrum-toolbox/2016-03-17-visualize-your-test-strategy.md

 {% include JB/setup %}

-I found this to be a great and fun way to create a shared understanding of the current and or desired test strategy and to surface change in insights between team members.
+I found this to be a great (and fun) way to create a shared understanding of the team's current and/or desired test strategy and to surface diffences in insights between team members.

 ### Background